tanawadeatharva/BharatVECTO/Documentation/MultiStepTool/1-introduction/B_new_job.md

 \

-### 1 Load VIF from previous stage
+### 1 Load VIF from previous step
+To create a VIF for the current step, the VIF from the previous step has to be loaded.
+After the VIF is loaded, the consolidated data from the previous steps is displayed and the input data for the current step can be added.

+Note: It is also possible to directly add the VIF from the previous step to the job list.

-### 2 (optional) Load input for current step
+### 2 Load input for current step (optional)
-Load exisitng XML for interim/completed step.
+Instead of editing the input data for the current step manually, it is also possible to import previously saved input parameters.
+The input parameters can be saved during the creation of a VIF (see [Save and Close](#save-and-close)) or can be created using **File -> New File -> Create Interim/Completed Input** (see [Create a step input file](#create-a-step-input-file)).

 ### 3 The input data is split into three components.
 - **Vehicle**
+    Contains the main vehicle parameters (manufacturer, model, masses, seats, dimensions, ADAS etc.)

-- **Airdrag** []
+- **Airdrag**
+    Allows the loading of an airdrag component file, and displays the consolidated airdrag data from the previous steps.
+For more information see [Airdrag](#airdrag)

 - **Auxiliaries**
+    Contains the paremeters concering auxiliaries (HVAC, LED-Lights etc.).

 ### 4 Mandatory input fields for every simulation step.
-Red borders indicate missing or wrong parameters.
+At the interim and completed step most input parameters can be provided individually.
+Four input parameters are mandatory (Manufacturer, Manufacturer Address, and VIN).

 ### 5 Consolidated Data
-The left column is readonly and shows the consolidated data from the previous steps.
+The third column is readonly and shows the consolidated data from the previous steps.
+These are currently applicable values for the simulation.
+In case of the first interim step of course no previous values are available and therefore nothing is shown.

 ### 6 Enable editing
-To edit a parameter in the current stage, the editing has to be enabled by checking the corresponding checkbox.
+To edit a parameter in the current step, the editing has to be enabled by checking the corresponding checkbox.
+A special case is editing the input parameters that have to be provided as a group (i.e., dimensions, passenger count, ADAS).
+If the editing for one parameter of this group is enabled, all parameters from the group need to be provided.

-### 7 Current stage input Data
+### 7 Current step input Data
 In this column the input data of the current step is displayed, and can be edited.
+The entries are checked with regard to the data type.
+The entered data is available and can be edited as long as VECTO wasn't closed and the job wasn't removed from the job list.
+In case a mandatory input field is empty, or the value provided by the user is invalid the input element is highlighted with a red border.
+To remove an entry from the current step uncheck the corresponding checkbox.

 ### 8 Save and Close
 - **Save Input As ...**:\